Ahnfelt/commandline/README.md

 ```

 # Posix and GNU compatibility
-Combined short names `-xyz` is equivalent to `-x -y -z`.
+Support for combined short names `-xyz`, equivalent to `-x -y -z`.

 For long names, `=` can be used between the option and the argument, eg. `--foo=bar`.

-After `--`, everything is treated as positional arguments.
+After a lone `--`, everything is treated as positional arguments.

 A lone `-` is treated as a positional argument.